bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The Document Object Model is an API that provides programmatic access to HTML files and browser functionalities.
+It's technically language-agnostic, but the fullest implementation of it is in JavaScript.

 2. What is an event?

+- An event is a signal given by an object within the browser, which can be defined by the DOM standard, the browser vendor, or part of an application, that you can hook into in order to provide interactive functionality for a user, an application or service, etc.

 3. What is an event listener?

+- An event listener allows the application to subscribe to or observe an event emitted by one or more specified DOM objects and execute a function in response to that event whenever it is emitted.

 4. Why would we convert a NodeList into an Array?

+- Sometimes it's helpful to be able to use properties and methods an Array has that a NodeList does not.

 5. What is a component?

+- A component is a self-contained piece of an application's view/UI where visual and functional aspects are organized together.
+Components can interact with or receive data and change in response to it or they can be simply presentational.
+Components can also be nested within each other or connected via events, data structures, etc.

 ### Git Set up